 Your doctor will tell you when to wear your brace and for how long you will need to wear it.

-Putting on Your TLSO
+Putting on a TLSO

 Put on your t-shirt.
 You have been given 3 t-shirts to wear under the TLSO.
-You can also wear your own t-shirt but it needs to fit snugly with no wrinkles under the brace.
+You can also wear your own t-shirt, but it needs to fit snugly with no wrinkles under the brace.

 Put your TLSO on while lying down.
 Move to one side of the bed.
 Using your arms and legs, move your hips over or have a caregiver pull the sheet under you over to one side.